Iron in Perspective

 Because excess iron cannot be excreted, there is concern that many horses suffer from iron over-load.

-When you have pasture analysed, iron readings tend to be high, usually made higher by soil contamination on the sample.
-This is virtually impossible to avoid as is the ingestion of excess iron by the horse whilst he is grazing short grass.
+When you have pasture analysed, iron readings tend to be high; usually made higher by soil contamination on the sample.
+This is virtually impossible to avoid, as is the ingestion of excess iron by the horse whilst he is grazing short grass.

 Although it varies regionally, soil is inherently high in iron** so the shorter the grass, the higher the iron intake because of the close proximity of the mouth to the ground.

-The iron levels in the attached graph have been obtained from Forage Analyses done by Calm Healthy Horses and clearly shows how short grass (< 2”) contains the highest iron levels by far.
+The iron levels in the graph below, have been obtained from Forage Analyses done by Calm Healthy Horses and clearly shows how short grass (< 2”) contains the highest iron levels by far.
 Long grass (> 8”) has lower iron levels and hay even lower.

 The Daily Requirement, for a 500kg horse, according to the NRC Nutrient Requirements of Horses, is 400mgs/day (500 for horses in intense work, 625 for lactating mares.
 Horses living on short grass have an iron intake which far higher than the Daily Requirement.
 Water which is high in iron can also be another underestimated source.